mr4tt/zotbot/README.md

 - [Winchester Mystery House](https://en.wikipedia.org/w/index.php?title=Winchester_Mystery_House&oldid=1146131249) - The Winchester Mystery House is a mansion in San Jose, California, that was once the personal residence of Sarah Winchester, the widow of firearms magnate William Wirt Winchester.
 The house became a tourist attraction nine months after Winchester's death in 1922.
 The Victorian and Gothic style mansion is renowned for its size and its architectural c...

 - [Portuguese man o' war](https://en.wikipedia.org/w/index.php?title=Portuguese_man_o%27_war&oldid=1149349729) - The Portuguese man o' war (Physalia physalis), also known as the man-of-war, is a marine hydrozoan found in the Atlantic Ocean and the Indian Ocean.
 It is considered to be the same species as the Pacific man o' war or blue bottle, which is found mainly in the Pacific Ocean.
 The Portuguese man o' war is the only species in the genus Physalia, which i...

-- [Robert Bork](https://en.wikipedia.org/w/index.php?title=Robert_Bork&oldid=1148934587) - Robert Heron Bork (March 1, 1927 – December 19, 2012) was an American jurist who served as the solicitor general of the United States from 1973 until 1977.
-A professor at Yale Law School by occupation, he was later acting U.S. attorney general and a judge on the U.S. Court of Appeals for the D.C.
-Circuit from 1982 to 1988.
-In 1987, President Ronald ...

 # misc
 - [Bubble Tea: A Breakdown](https://taiwandatastories.com/bubble-tea-guide/)